thepixel3261/EasyBooster/README.md

-Just a simple Booster Plugin for Minecraft Servers.
+Just a simple, highly customizable Booster Plugin for Minecraft Servers.